redox-os/ion/SYNTAX.md

 ## Proposed Syntax

 A LR(k) grammar.
-This is a rough brainstorm and is somewhat out of sync with the exampels:
+This is a rough brainstorm and is somewhat out of sync with the examples:
 ```
 statement:
     LET IDENT SET expr